smlindauer/open-model-manager-resources/README.md

 ## Samples
 The [samples folder](samples/) contains sample models for Python and R language models.

-## Tutorials
+## Examples
-The [tutorials folder](examples/) contains example models, data, and scripts associated with the Model Manager Quick-Start Tutorial.
+The [examples folder](examples/) contains examples of Jupyter notebooks and Python code that can be used to perform SAS Open Model Manager tasks.

 ## Contributing
 We welcome your contributions!
 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to submit contributions to this project.